Hatrickek/OxylusEngine/README.md

 Sponza scene with IBL PBR, SSAO, SSR and Directional Shadows

 ## Building
-### Cmake
+### CMake
-- Directly run the root CMake script with a command like this:
+- Run the root CMake script with a command like this:
-`cmake -S . -B ./build/ -G "Visual Studio 17 2022" -A x64` to generate Visual Studio files in a `build` folder or open the project in a CMake supported environment.
+`cmake -S . -B ./Build/ -G "Visual Studio 17 2022" -A x64` to generate Visual Studio files (or with any generator you like) into `Build` folder.
+Or with `cmake -B ./Build -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_COMPILER=clang++` to generate for clang.
+- Then run this command to build it with CMake:
+`cmake --build ./Build -j 2`
-- Vulkan SDK must be installed and VULKAN_SDK env path in Windows and MacOS must be set in order to build the project (It is most of the time automatically set by the Vulkan SDK installer).
+- Vulkan SDK must be installed and VULKAN_SDK env path must be set in order to build the project (It is most of the time automatically set by the Vulkan SDK installer).

 ## Dependencies
 - [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/)